UdelaRInterior/ansible-AlternC/README.md

 # Role AlternC

-Installs and configures [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container - but this last has still some problems with letsencrypt certidicates).
+Installs and configures [AlternC](https://alternc.com/Home-en) in a server (baremetal, virtual or container - but this last has still some problems with Let's Encrypt certificates).

 Configures AltenrC hosting panel, that allows any user who has an account to access AltenrC web GUI, to manage her hosting zones, configure its DNS, web virtual hosts in sub-domains, mysql databases, ftp accounts as well as mail addresses and mailboxes.
 Content of web site can be uploaded through FTP as well as through Alternc web GUI.

 The role also manages the mailman, awstat and roundcube plugins.
-It handles also the logos that can be custommized
+It handles also the logos that can be customized

 ## Requirements